kenctrl/relational-joins-cuda/README.md

 Depending on your computer architecture, you may need to run `export DOCKER_DEFAULT_PLATFORM=linux/amd64` to compile the binaries for x86.
 If your computer has ARM architecture, run OrbStack; else, run Docker.

 #### How to run our SMJ-GFUR/GFTR
 Comment back in the two lines with `OurSortMergeJoin`, while commenting out the two lines with `SortMergeJoin` and `SortMergeJoinByIndex`.
+Then run `./run-experiment.sh -c` to compile and run the microbenchmarks in `src/exp/`.

 Toggle correctness check in `join_exp_4b4b.cu` with the `CHECK_CORRECTNESS` flag.